eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/05-application-events.md

 A similar events section will appear under any resource type corresponding to a workload.

-You can see all events generated within a namespace by selecting **Overview->Events** in the left hand side menu.
+You can see all events generated within a namespace by selecting **Events** in the left hand side menu.